chrisenz/sEKV-Design-in-IHP-SG13G2/README.md

 # sEKV-Design-in-IHP-SG13G2
-Examples of  analog circuit design with sEKV for the open source IHP 130nm technology
+Examples of  analog circuit design with sEKV for the [open source IHP 130nm technology](https://github.com/IHP-GmbH/IHP-Open-PDK).

 The examples are ran in either Jupyter (.pynb) or quarto  Notebooks (.qmd).
 I edit and run them in Visual Studio Code (VS Code) after having intalled the appropriate Juypter and Quarto extensions.
-The simulations are performed with ngspice (version 43).
-In order to run the simulation from the Juypter or Quarto Notebooks, you need to install things properly as described in the next section.
+The simulations are performed by ngspice (version 43) using the [PSP 103.6 MOSFET compact model](https://www.cea.fr/leti/psp103p6_summary.pdf).
+In order to run the simulation from the Juypter or Quarto Notebooks, you need to install things properly as described below.

 You can download the latest version of ngspice from the [official ngspice site](https://sourceforge.net/projects/ngspice/files/ng-spice-rework/44.2/).
 You can also download the version 43 [version 43](https://sourceforge.net/projects/ngspice/files/ng-spice-rework/old-releases/43/) I am using.
 It is a good idea to also download the user manual from the same site.